ngs-doo/dsl-client-php/README.md

-# NGS-PHP
+# DSL-platform PHP client

 ## Introduction

-ngs-php is a set of core PHP files used for interaction of DSL platform and PHP.
+This project is a client library used for interacting with DSL platform from PHP.

 If you are new to the DSL platform, take a look at [introduction] [2] and check out [the tutorials] [4].
 You can even [try it online] [8].